njoubert/node-groupme/README.md

 Callbacks follow the node.js standard: `function callback(error, data) {};`.
 If no error occurs, the `error` parameter is `null`.

 `Opts` are always optional, except for `api.Messages.create`, and consists of a JSON object.

+**Promises vs Callbacks:**

+The default interface uses callbacks, but you can also use the Promise interface to every function, by calling `promise = func.Q()`.
+The parameters are exactly the same, except the last `callback` parameter from the original function is gone in the Promise-based version.
+See the Promise example and read the [Q documentation](http://documentup.com/kriskowal/q/).

 #### Groups